per0x1dee/QoS-element/README.md

 - Allow Simple GSC/MENU rawfile loading
 - Fix the horrendous looking way-too-close viewmodel FOV
 - Reimplement proper dvars for windowed/fullscreen instead of a D3D9 workaround
+- Rework entire project into a "bootstrap" so i can force stuff pre-game load.

 ## Hopeful Features
 - Gradual custom zone support with support gradually adding additional rawfiles such as anims, weapons, and maps